aaronabf/indiebands/README.md

 mysql < database-data/formatted-insert.sql
 ```

-Note: the database login information will have to be updated in `search.php`
+Note: the database login information will have to be updated in `main.php`